Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 Worried about the lack of transparency?
 Not a problem.
 You have access to all the business and financial details you need in order to make informed investment decisions.
 Besides that, you have total control over which loan you invest in.

-One of the biggest advantages of P2P lending is its attractive returns.
-Depending on the size of your initial investment and your risk tolerance, P2P lending could definitely become a decent source of passive income for you.
+So depending on the size of your initial investment and your risk tolerance, P2P lending could definitely become a decent source of passive income for you.

 Now that I’ve talked extensively about how awesome P2P lending is, let’s talk about the drawbacks: